greenland-dream/video-understanding/README.md

 **AI Scientist × Travel Blogger** — an intelligent tool that addresses two major challenges: **managing large amounts of footage** and **producing creative content**.
 It's now open-source to assist every content creator!

 This repository discloses the core code we use to manage large volumes of travel videos.
 It primarily achieves **video content understanding**, **automatic tagging**, and generating a concise **description for each video**.
-The project integrates multimodal models (including *deepseek Janus*, *mPLUG-owl3*, and *sensevoice*) and leverages large language models (either *deepseek* or *Qwen*) to produce more accurate descriptions and tags.
+The project integrates multimodal models (utilizing *Google Gemma3* and *sensevoice*) and leverages large language models to produce accurate descriptions and tags.
 It can then work together with tools like *Adobe Bridge* for video tagging, content search, and narration retrieval.
 Additionally, you can generate script outlines for platforms such as Rednote or Tiktok based on the descriptions.

 ---

 ## Features

 - **Video Scene Understanding (Local Deployment)**
-  Analyze keyframes (I-frames) using *deepseek Janus* to extract static information such as scene context.

-- **Full Video Understanding (Local Deployment)**
-  Use *mPLUG-owl3* to analyze the entire video's dynamic information, including people, objects, and scenes.
+  Use *Google Gemma3* to analyze the entire video's dynamic information, including people, objects, and scenes.

 - **Audio Analysis (Local Deployment)**
   Employ *sensevoice* for audio analysis and extracting dialogue, providing textual information for content summarization and tag generation.

 - **Tag and Video Description Generation (via API)**
-  Based on multimodal information, call a large language model (*deepseek*/ *Qwen*) to generate tags, summaries, or descriptions.
+  Based on multimodal information, call a large language model to generate tags, summaries, or descriptions.

 - **Database Storage and Retrieval (Local Deployment)**
   Use structured database (SQLite) and vector database (ChromaDB) to store video analysis results for efficient retrieval.